Stuycs-K/final-project-3-jianz-wangi/WORKLOG.md

 Worked on Presentation and started Encode algo

+### 5/23/23
+Worked on Encode algo

 ## Ivina Wang

 ### 5/18/23

-worked on the presentation- the introduction and some formatting
+Worked on the presentation- the introduction and some formatting

 ### 5/19/23

-continued working on presentation- history section
+Continued working on presentation- history section

 ### 5/22/23

-continued working on presentation- how it works
+Continued working on presentation- how it works

+### 5/23/23
+Continued working on presentation